Amazing Benefits of Chiropractic Care for Seniors

-Chiropractic care is one of the most effective and safest forms of health care for treating pain due to spinal related conditions.
+Chiropractic care is one of the most effective and safest forms of health care for helping pain due to spinal related conditions.
 Chiropractic is so effective because most causes of spinal disorders are related to abnormalities of the spine and the surrounding soft tissue structures.

-Chiropractors are specifically trained to identify and treat subluxations (misalignments of the vertebrae) and their subsequent effect on the central nervous system.
+Chiropractors are specifically trained to identify subluxations (misalignments of the vertebrae) and help their subsequent effect on the central nervous system.
 As subluxations are corrected and the body starts to heal, tremendous benefits are commonly experienced, one of which is a reduction in pain.
 Anti-inflammatory medication and pain relievers however, merely mask the symptoms and have many undesirable side effects.

 2. Increased Range of Motion of the Spine and Extremities